 For tea why not kombucha?
 It’s a raw cultured tea that is very medicinal and healing to the digestive system.
 Not to mention is tastes amazing, like soda a little bit.

-you could puree some soft silken tofu and add some flavoring (a few drops of vanilla or peppermint or something). silken tofu doesn’t really taste like soy to me; it tastes like nothing. i’ve never done this; it was just an
+you could puree some soft silken tofu and add some flavoring (a few drops of vanilla or peppermint or something). silken tofu doesn’t really taste like soy to me; it tastes like nothing. i’ve never done this; it was just an idea.

 I find nut milks to be watery.
 I pour them into coffee and I can’t even tell I’ve added anything.
 Maybe I just make shitty nut-milk:(